 TrustFactory Client Root CA will revoke Issuing CA certificates as quickly as practical upon receipt of a proper revocation request.
-Revocation requests shall be processed before the next CRL is published, excepting those requests received within four hours of CRL issuance.
+Section 4.9.1 states the circumstances under which the revocation request will be processed within 7 days.
+Revocation requests will be processed before the next CRL is published, excepting those requests received within four hours of CRL issuance.